 Here’s how to use SMS as an IVR alternative to reduce long hold times and improve customer service

-- COVID-19 has created an increase in inbound call volume at a time when agent staffing may not be up to par.
+- This is a time when an increase in inbound call volume is at a time when agent staffing may not be up to par.

 - For companies who also handle outbound engagement, this creates an even greater challenge as blended agents may be held up by the increase in inbound calls.